// the above is not my code

 I knew there was no need to ever try to pull the wool over the eyes of others and pretend solutions were needed when they weren’t.
 To this day, I operate on this philosophy.
 So do my team.
 I am genuinely saddened when I hear of the poor experiences my clients have had with previous ‘Damp Proofing’ companies and I believe all of our 5 star reviews reflect that we are just not like them.

-My company continued to grow and became in 2013, then VAT registered in 2014.
+My company continued to grow and became VAT registered in 2014.

 In 2017 I also became a qualified member of the Wall Tie Installers Federation (WTIF).
 Their rigorous training progamme was an eye opener.
 It gave me the confidence to more actively pursue this business area

 In 2016, my wife, Freya, officially joined the business and started to survey with me.
-She also began her own C.S.R.T.
-Qualification which is now 2/3rd’s complete.
+She also gained her C.S.D.B.
+Qualification.
 Freya, shares my philosophy and is entirely committed to the vision that I began and we are sure we will fulfil our ambition of owning a strong family business that the next generation of Watkins’s can enjoy.
 My goal is not to compete with the big boys, I wish to remain a local, family run business with a passion for doing the right thing and continuing to enjoy happy customers.

 K is for Kinds of Wood Boring Beetle (Woodworm)